If you are looking to win business, people don’t care about what letters go after your name, they don’t care about your degree or schooling.

 An incomplete profile; no profile header, just a job title in your headline and no company page doesn’t inspire confidence.

-One of the big issues I have with our digital age is that social media has allowed us to forget our humanity at times.
+One of the big issues I have with our digital age is that social media, especially LinkedIn at times, has allowed us to forget our humanity at times.

 How does this play out on LinkedIn?
-We think hard sell is acceptable, we think sending war and peace INmails work, we think rapport doesn’t matter.
+We think the hard sell is still acceptable, we think sending war and peace INmails work, we think rapport doesn’t matter.

 People buy from people… even on LinkedIn.
 Sales is like dating.
 Sure if you hunt you can get a one night stand but long term relationships take time.